per2jensen/scrubexif/doc/DETAILS.md

   scrubexif:dev image.jpg --show-tags before --dry-run
 ```

-Works in both modes

-  Manual mode: for individual files or folders

-  Auto mode (--from-input): applies to all JPEGs in `input`directory.

-🛡 Tip: Combine `--dry-run --paranoia --show-tags before` to verify level of metadata removal before commiting.

 ### Preview Mode (`--preview`)

 The `--preview` option lets you **safely simulate** the scrubbing process on a **single** JPEG **without modifying the original file**.